filidorwiese/spriteling/README.md

 # Spriteling

 A scriptable spritesheet animation engine that works directly on DOM elements (no canvas).
-It's written in ES5 compatible JavaScript, has no external dependencies and a tiny footprint (~3KB minified/gzipped).
+It's build as ES5 compatible JavaScript, has no external dependencies and a tiny footprint (~3KB minified/gzipped).

-Install using node:
+### Install using node

 `npm install --save spriteling`